How to Overcome Prejudice without Relying on Drugs or Alcohol

 Some things you can do to achieve this are:

 - Choose something that relaxes you and make a point to do it at least once a week.
-This can be getting a massage, going for a walk, or spending time at the library.
+This can be going for a walk or spending time at the library.
 Take time out to do something you truly enjoy, no matter how busy your day is.

 - Try yoga or meditation if you haven’t before.
 Sitting quietly and attempting to get in tune with your body and mind can be extremely helpful when dealing with a stressful event and can help you learn new ways to handle anxiety.